govuk-one-login/ipv-stubs/di-ipv-queue-stub/README.md

     "queueName": "stubQueue_AnyQueueName",
     "sub": <the sub field in the queue message body>
     "state": <the state field in the queue message body>
+    "issuer": <name of the issuer you would like added to the queue>
     "customClaims" : <the vc you want this to put onto the queue>
     "privateSiginingKeyId" : <a key ID that the lamda can access, one is provided by the stack>
 }